The Spectacular Fresco of Napoleon by Ridley Scott: A Look at the Production, Editing, and Impact

 From the siege of Toulon (1793) to Waterloo (1815), the film unfolds the rise, the Empire and the fall of Napoleon Bonaparte.
 His relentless conquest of power, his campaigns and his defection follow in parallel with his tormented, passionate relationship with Joséphine, the great love of his life.
 In love as in war, everything seems to be a matter of combat.

 Ridley Scott stands out from the many filmmakers who have dedicated a film to Napoleon, by favoring the intimate character and his love for Joséphine de Beauharnais.
-Really passionate about both, he married her in 1796 and remained in love with her until his death in 1815.
+Really passionate regarding both, he married her in 1796 and remained in love with her until his death in 1815.
 This is the focal point of the film, beyond the numerous battles which punctuate it, and this which distinguishes it from other versions.
 Joaquin Phoenix tactfully takes on the role of the Emperor.
 Just like Vanessa Kirby plays a most credible Josephine.
-Their numerous verbal exchanges, but not only that, contribute to the best of the film, which we could not have expected.
+Their numerous verbal exchanges, but not only that, contribute to the best of the film, which we might not have expected.

 Scalpel blows